 Unlike much of the South in the spring of 1861, Missourians stood dominantly neutral and conditional Unionist, though she was a fellow slaveholding state.
-The Missouri Legislature voted to remain with the Union, an overwhelming 98 to 1 in March.
+The Missouri Constitutional Convention voted to remain with the Union, an overwhelming 98 to 1 in March.
 However, in May, when Federal troops fired into a crowd of civilians after capturing several hundred pro-secessionist troops (sanctioned by Governor Claiborne Jackson), hearts and minds changed drastically.
 Many conditional Unionists and those unsure about Missouri’s role in the war became pro-secessionist and desired to throw out Federal troops in their state.
 It was a game of revenge.

 For nineteen-year-old Ephraim McDowell Anderson of Lafayette County, Missouri, everything changed for him after Camp Jackson.
 In his post-war memoir (1868), Anderson recalled his personal – and the Governor’s – anger, bitterness, and temperament against Federal authorities.